Prof. Ling Wang, Tsinghua

 Department of Industrial and Manufacturing Systems Engineering

-The University of Hong Kong, Hong Kong (Fellow of ASME, HKIE, IET and CILT)
+The University of Hong Kong, Hong Kong, China (Fellow of ASME, HKIE, IET and CILT)

 Bio: Dr George Q. Huang is Chair Professor and Head of Department in Department of Industrial and Manufacturing Systems Engineering, The University of Hong Kong.
 He gained his BEng and PhD in Mechanical Engineering from Southeast University (China) and Cardiff University (UK) respectively.
 He has conducted research projects in the field of Physical Internet for Manufacturing, Logistics and Construction with substantial government and industrial grants exceeding HK$60M.
 He has published extensively including over three hundred refereed articles in journals and conferences in addition to ten monographs, edited reference books and conference proceedings.
 He is among “Top 1% Most Cited Scholar” in the relevant field.
 He serves as associate editors and editorial members for several international journals.
 He is a Chartered Engineer (CEng), a fellow of ASME, HKIE, IET and CILT, and member of IIE and HKLA.